mpiirstatebuilding/nl-2026-test-assignment/PERSONAL_CODING_TODO.md

   - The API now also returns the original due date for loaned books
   - The frontend now calculates the difference between the current due date and the original due date and hides the "Extend loan" button if the difference is equal to the maximum allowed extension days (90 days)
+  - The input field does not go above the amount of days remaining on extension
+  - The default day input in the extension modal is 1, instead of 7.
+  - Added disclaimer to extension modal stating that the maximum extension days is 90 days.